Daniel-KM/Omeka-S-module-Bibliography/README.md

 Usage
 -----

+### Creation of the citation

+The citation can be displayed with any managed [citation style], in any of the managed languages.

+Remarks on the metadata:
+- The process is based on the resource class, that allows to adapt the style.
+If the class is not present or [not managed], the citation may not be accurate.
+- The journal (for an article) or the book (for a part) should be referenced as dcterms:relation or dcterms:isPartOf.
+- The date should be a numeric data type or an iso8601 formatted date, partial or full.
+The year should be on 4 digits.

+### Display of the citation

 The citation is automatically added to the item/show page.
 You can have a better control on the display with module [Blocks Disposition] or direct edition of the theme.